About

 I experience a sense of the Holy, the Spirit, the Divine...

-When I walk on Cape Cod beaches and witness the ebb and flow of the tides,
+When I walk on Cape Cod beaches, witnessing the ebb and flow of the tides,

-and the pink, red, and gold of the sunsets;
+and the pink, red, and gold of sunsets;

-When I move through the darkness and tensions of daily life, welcoming the hope
+when I move through the darkness and tensions of daily life,

-When I intimately, vulnerably, and lovingly share with my wife and closest friends;
+when I intimately, vulnerably, and lovingly share with others.

 Professional Bio